mazetoken/mminer/README.md

 - package.json - npm packages (inculding grpc-bchrpc-node v 0.11.5 - works with BCHD nodes that have slp indexing enabled)

-- optional BCHD gRPC slp validation and GraphSearch GS++ slp validation from https://slp.dev (check generate_V1.ts in the Mminer src directory - remove comment (//) from lines 92-104 to enable BCHD gRPC validation or from lines 107-141 to enable graphsearch GS++ validation)
+- optional BCHD gRPC slp validation and GraphSearch GS++ slp validation from https://slp.dev (check generate_V1.ts in the Mminer src directory - add comment (//) to lines 92-104 to disable BCHD gRPC validation and remove comment from lines 107-141 to enable graphsearch GS++ validation)

 Mminer is tested and it works, but use it at your own risk.
 If you are not sure about Mminer, you can try the original miner from https://mistcoin.org.
 Miners are not an "out of the box" applications (other software must be installed to run the miner)

 Mminer is prepared for mining MAZE, but you can use it to mine other tokens and NFTs (scroll down to tokens environment and replace data in Mminer .env file)

-#### IMPORTANT: for NFT1-Group Token mining you need to change the token environment (.env file) and after you run `npm i` and before you run `npm start`, go to node_modules folder in Mminer main directory, go to slpjs folder, go to lib folder and open slpjs.js (in editor, e.g. notepad) and change token type from `0x01` to `0x81` in line 423 (it should look like this: `if (type === void 0) { type = 0x81; }`)
+#### IMPORTANT: for NFT1-Group Token mining you need to change the token environment (.env file) and after you run `npm i` and before you run `npm start`, go to node_modules folder in Mminer main directory, go to slpjs folder, go to lib folder and open slpjs.js (in editor, e.g. notepad) and change token type from `0x01` to `0x81` in line 423 (it should look like this: `if (type === void 0) { type = 0x81; }`).
+Do not paste MINER_COVENANT_V1 from SLP Token Type 1 to NFT1-Group Token environment (in .env)

 Known public BCHD servers: